 Subsequent to the acquisition of Xcerra on October 1, 2018, during the fourth quarter of 2018, we began a strategic restructuring program designed to reposition our organization and improve our cost structure as part of our targeted integration plan regarding Xcerra.
-We recorded restructuring charges, exclusive of the specific inventory related charges described above totaling \$1.3 million and \$0.4 million in 2021 and 2020, respectively.
-The increase in restructuring charges in 2021 is a result of a voluntary and involuntary reduction in force program we began implementing in the fourth quarter of 2020 at our wholly owned subsidiary, Cohu GmbH.
-These programs will collectively reduce headcount, enabling us to complete the consolidation of our multiple operations and facilities located near Kolbermoor and Rosenheim, Germany, as well as transition certain manufacturing to other lower cost regions.
+In the second quarter of both 2021 and 2020, we recorded restructuring charges totaling \$0.6 million, exclusive of the inventory related charges described above.